 11.55.2.3 EBCS DL operation at an EBCS receiver

 An EBCS receiver finds an EBCS capable AP by receiving Beacon frames, Probe Response frames, EBCS Info frames or by receiving an Enhanced Broadcast Services ANQP-element.
-To validate the source of an EBCS traffic stream, an EBCS receiver shall use the content of received EBCS Info frames.
+To validate the source of an EBCS traffic stream, an EBCS receiver shall use the content of received EBCS Info frames or EBCS Content Response frames.
 An EBCS receiver is able to know when the next EBCS Info frame is transmitted by inspecting the EBCS Parameters element in Beacon frames and Probe Response frames.
 An EBCS receiver may select the EBCS traffic streams to receive and consume.
 Details of the usage of the EBCS Info frame is described in 11.55.2.4 (EBCS Info frame generation and usage).

 Editor: Please insert the following content to subclause 11.55.4: